How can I count the number of specific characters in a row using Excel?

 This particular formula counts the number of characters equal to “a” in the row range B1:H1.

 Note: To find the count of a different specific character, simply replace “a” with a different character in the formula.
+If you need a case-insensitive count, you would typically wrap the cell references in the UPPER or LOWER function before processing the string substitution.

 Suppose we have the following row in an Excel spreadsheet that contains the names of various basketball teams: